Welcome to the Bachelor of Science degree at the University of Guelph

 News & Important Updates

-- Schedule of Dates for important deadlines during Winter 2026 & Summer 2026
+- Schedule of Dates for important deadlines during the Summer 2026 semester.

 - Answers to some common questions that we receive regarding the Student Planning system may be found on our Student Planning page